unazed/python-one-liners/notes.md

 - c is better than python ngl
 - #ccompilerinoneline
 - i conjecture that ∀code ∃line ∈ python: (|line| = 1)
+- it appears that some people don't like short code